Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: Latent Optimization with Text-to-Image Generative Models

 \section{Latent Optimization with Text-to-Image Generative Models}

 Building on prior work such as ReNO~\citep{eyring2024reno} and MPGR~\citep{hwang2025moment}, we present experimental results on latent optimization for one-step text-to-image generation.
-You can find the ablation studies with respect to the block size $B$ in Appendix~\ref{app:effect_block_size}, and the analysis on the empirical distributions of spectral magnitudes in Appendix~\ref{app:visualization_magnitude}.
+The effect of block size $B$ is discussed in Appendix~\ref{app:effect_block_size}, and the analysis on the empirical distributions of spectral magnitudes is in Appendix~\ref{app:visualization_magnitude}.

-\paragraph{Reward Models.} We evaluate using four human-preference–based reward models: \emph{Aesthetic Score}~\citep{aesthetic_score}, a predictor of visual appeal trained on human–rated images; \emph{PickScore}~\citep{pickscore}, trained using paired human judgments of text–image outputs; \emph{HPSv2}~\citep{hps_v2}, a human preference predictor correlating strongly with subjective evaluations; and \emph{ImageReward}~\citep{xu2023imagereward}, trained on expert annotations for text-to-image evaluation.
+\paragraph{Reward Models.} We evaluate using four human-preference-based reward models: \emph{Aesthetic Score}~\citep{aesthetic_score}, a predictor of visual appeal trained on human-rated images; \emph{PickScore}~\citep{pickscore}, trained using paired human judgments of text-image outputs; \emph{HPSv2}~\citep{hps_v2}, a human preference predictor correlating strongly with subjective evaluations; and \emph{ImageReward}~\citep{xu2023imagereward}, trained on expert annotations for text-to-image evaluation.
 When one of these models is used as the given reward, the others serve as held-out rewards to assess generalization and determine whether the effects transfer across different human-aligned criteria.